tom-berend/asteroids/README.md

 # asteroids-game-3D
-learning JS and writing a game in Babylon
+learning TS by writing a game in Babylon